Pennsylvania Democrats are angling to distinguish themselves in a key Senate contest

 But call Lamb the centrist candidate in the race and he replies like this: "I'm not really big on the term centrist because when I hear centrist, what I think of is someone who just looks at where the two extremes are and jumps in the halfway point regardless of what they actually believe," Lamb said.
 "You know, I have things I really believe in, and I've been campaigning on them and voting for them for four years."

-In an NPR interview, Lamb stressed how he differs from centrist Sen. Joe Manchin of West Virginia, such as the congressman's support for getting rid of the legislative filibuster.
+In an NPR interview, Lamb stressed how he differs from centrist Sen. Joe Manchin of West Virginia; for example, the congressman supports getting rid of the legislative filibuster.
 He describes himself as a strong supporter of President Biden's agenda, especially the infrastructure plan that passed with bipartisan support and the Build Back Better proposal, which has not passed and includes funding for home health care and for the transition to jobs in clean energy industries.

 "I think the overriding issue in the primary is simply who can stand a chance to win the general election," he said.
 "And my experience is that I've beaten Republicans three times in a row in tough districts and under a big spotlight, and so, you know, I've been making the case that that qualifies me to be the one to carry our banner this year.
 And I also think my work in Congress and especially my votes in Congress on many of the most important issues give people a little bit of certainty about how I would perform as a senator."